Seattle Probation Violations: What to Know

 No Additional Violations

-Additional probation conditions that may be imposed by the court include:
+Additional Washington State probation rules that the court may impose include:

 - Reporting regularly to your probation officer

-- Residing with parents, in a halfway house, or in a foster home
+- Residing with parents, in a halfway house, or a foster home

 - Retaining continuous employment or school enrollment